 When discussing public realm considerations, participants conveyed the importance of open space and the preservation of historic resources.
-In particular, the Dudley Street Commercial site was identified as a potential site for significant public open space that could be designed and programmed as a civic hub within the cluster of buildings and designed to compliment the newly renovated Dudley Branch Library.
+In particular, the Dudley Street Commercial site was identified as a potential site for significant public open space that could be designed and programmed as a civic hub within the cluster of buildings and designed to compliment the newly renovated Roxbury Branch of the Boston Library.
 The potential for consolidated parking garages on the Dudley Street Commercial and Blair Lot sites were considered as means of meeting the parking needs of the different parcels and the area in a more coordinated manner.